 - AT should include a performance measure relating to the "percentage of CCO monitoring and accountability requirements delivered.
 The target for this performance measure is 100%.
 This target should be included in this SOI.
-Propose not including suggested performance measure as it is unclear what exactly "CCO monitoring and accountability requirements" covers.
-Upon Council and AT agreeing exactly what that term covers, and how success in meeting the requirements would be determined, such a performance measure could be considered for inclusion in the 2013-2018 SOI. - Suggested text:
+Propose not including suggested performance measure as it is unclear what exactly "CCO monitoring and accountability requirements" cover.
+It is recommended that such a performance measure be added that Council and AT agree what exactly that term covers and how success in meeting the requirements will be determined.
+Such a performance measure could then be considered for inclusion in the 2013-2018 SOI. - Suggested text: